joelsernamoreno/EvilCrow-Keylogger/README.md

 1. Go to the keylogger-pio directory: `cd keylogger-pio`
 1. Run `flash.bat` or `./flash.sh` to program 32u4 and esp32-pico

+**Note:** Please re-plugin Evil Crow Keylogger if you run the steps again.
+Because we didn't reset the ESP32-PICO to program mode.

 ## Manual installation

 * 0.- Download and Install the Arduino IDE: https://www.arduino.cc/en/main/software